ZYChimne/Beautiful-Languages/README.md

 * Wherever they might be they always remember that the past was a lie, that memory has no return, that every spring gone by could never be recovered, and that the wildest and most tenacious love was an ephemeral truth in the end.
 * Many years later, as he faced the firing squad, Colonel Aureliano Buendía was to remember that distant afternoon when his father took him to discover ice.
 * and both of them remained floating in an empty universe where the only everyday & eternal reality was love...
 * Before reaching the final line, however, he had already understood that he would never leave that room, for it was foreseen that the city of mirrors (or mirages) would be wiped out by the wind and exiled from the memory of men at the precise moment when Aureliano Babilonia would finish deciphering the parchments, and that everything written on them was unrepeatable since time immemorial and forever more, because races condemned to one hundred years of solitude did not have a second opportunity on earth.
-* Cease, cows, life is short.
 * Gaston was not only a fierce lover, with endless wisdom and imagination, but he was also, perhaps, the first man in the history of the species who had made an emergency landing and had come close to killing himself and his sweetheart simply to make love in a field of violets.
-* Intrigued by that enigma, he dug so deeply into her sentiments that in search of interest he found love, because by trying to make her love him he ended up falling in love with her.
 * Lost in the solitude of his immense power, he began to lose direction.
-* Things have a life of their own," the gypsy proclaimed with a harsh accent.
-"It's simply a matter of waking up their souls.
+* "Things have a life of their own," the gypsy proclaimed with a harsh accent.
+"It's simply a matter of waking up their souls."
 * Death really did not matter to him but life did, and therefore the sensation he felt when they gave their decision was not a feeling of fear but of nostalgia.
 * Thus they went on living in a reality that was slipping away, momentarily captured by words, but which would escape irremediably when they forgot the values of the written letters.
-* he secret of a good old age is simply an honorable pact with solitude.
+* The secret of a good old age is simply an honorable pact with solitude.
 * He soon acquired the forlorn look that one sees in vegetarians.
 * The world was reduced to the surface of her skin and her inner self was safe from all bitterness.
 * He pleaded so much that he lost his voice.
 His bones began to fill with words.
-* Both described at the same time how it was always March there and always Monday, and then they understood that José Arcadio Buendía was not as crazy as the family said, but that he was the only one who had enough lucidity to sense the truth of the fact that time also stumbled and had accidents and could therefore splinter and leave an eternalized fragment in a room.
-* A trickle of blood came out under the door, crossed the living room, went out into the street, continued on in a straight line across the uneven terraces, went down steps and climbed over curbs, passed along the Street of the Turks, turned a corner to the right and another to the left, made a right angle at the Buendía house, went in under the closed door, crossed through the parlor, hugging the walls so as not to stain the rugs, went on to the other living room, made a wide curve to avoid the dining-room table, went along the porch with the begonias, and passed without being seen under Amaranta's chair as she gave an arithmetic lesson to Aureliano José, and went through the pantry and came out in the kitchen, where Úrsula was getting ready to crack thirty-six eggs to make bread.
-* On rainy afternoons, embroidering with a group of friends on the begonia porch, she would lose the thread of the conversation and a tear of nostalgia would salt her palate when she saw the strips of damp earth and the piles of mud that the earthworms had pushed up in the garden.
-Those secret tastes, defeated in the past by oranges and rhubarb, broke out into an irrepressible urge when she began to weep.
-She went back to eating earth.
-The first time she did it almost out of curiosity, sure that the bad taste would be the best cure for the temptation.
-And, in fact, she could not bear the earth in her mouth.
-But she persevered, overcome by the growing anxiety, and little by little she was getting back her ancestral appetite, the taste of primary minerals, the unbridled satisfaction of what was the original food.
-She would put handfuls of earth in her pockets, and ate them in small bits without being seen, with a confused feeling of pleasure and rage, as she instructed her girl friends in the most difficult needlepoint and spoke about other men, who did not deserve the sacrifice of having one eat the whitewash on the walls because of them.
-The handfuls of earth made the only man who deserved that show of degradation less remote and more certain, as if the ground that he walked on with his fine patent leather boots in another part of the world were transmitting to her the weight and the temperature of his blood in a mineral savor that left a harsh aftertaste in her mouth and a sediment of peace in her heart.
 #### The Little Prince
 * And now here is my secret, a very simple secret: It is only with the heart that one can see rightly; what is essential is invisible to the eye.
 * All grown-ups were once children... but only few of them remember it.
 * It is the time you have wasted for your rose that makes your rose so important.
 * "What makes the desert beautiful," said the little prince, "is that somewhere it hides a well..."
 * The most beautiful things in the world cannot be seen or touched, they are felt with the heart.
-* People have forgotten this truth," the fox said.
+* "People have forgotten this truth," the fox said.
 "But you mustn’t forget it.
 You become responsible forever for what you’ve tamed.
-You’re responsible for your rose.
+You’re responsible for your rose."
 * Grown-ups never understand anything by themselves, and it is tiresome for children to be always and forever explaining things to them.
-* You - you alone will have the stars as no one else has them...In one of the stars I shall be living.
-In one of them I shall be laughing.
-And so it will be as if all the stars were laughing, when you look at the sky at night...You - only you - will have stars that can laugh.
 * It is such a mysterious place, the land of tears.
 * Well, I must endure the presence of a few caterpillars if I wish to become acquainted with the butterflies.
 * You're beautiful, but you're empty...One couldn't die for you.
 Of course, an ordinary passerby would think my rose looked just like you.
 But my rose, all on her own, is more important than all of you together, since she's the one I've watered.
 Since she's the one I put under glass, since she's the one I sheltered behind the screen.
 Since she's the one for whom I killed the caterpillars (except the two or three butterflies).
 Since she's the one I listened to when she complained, or when she boasted, or even sometimes when she said nothing at all.
 Since she's my rose.